Sethi Town (Haji Camp): History

-Asif Bashir, is a Pakistani rescue worker, volunteer and philanthropist from Peshawar, Pakistan who gained national and international recognition for his role in the rescuing of 17 Pilgrims during 2024 Hajj extreme heat disaster.Asif Bashir born and raised in Sethi Town.
-His work earned him prestigious honors, including the highest civil awards from Pakistan, Tamgha-e- Shujaat and India's, Jeevan Rakshak Awards and an Honorary Ph.D. from Jamia Millia Islamia University in New Delhi..

-Muhammad Shoaib, one of the top three winners of Pakistan idol (season 1) and the young singer lives in Sethi Town.
-Several other distinguished professional resides in the township e.g., at least four faculty members working at University of Agriculture, Peshawar Furthermore, Civil Servants, Politicians and businessmen resides in this area.

 Political views

 As for cultural diversity, the area has a large diversity for the political support, mainly for Pakistan Tehreek-e-Insaf (PTI) and ANP with limited support JUI-F. However, currently majority of the young and most of elders are strong supporters of the Pakistan Tehreek-e-Insaf.
 Several senior Pakistan Tehreek-e-Insaf leaders have visited the area.

 Hand-made carpet industry

 During 90s, most of the Afghan refugees settled in the area were craftspeople weaving handmade carpets.
 This became a major livelihood for these refugees in Sethi Town.
 However, in 2013, the law and order situation and the return of refugees to Afghanistan, had adversely affected the industry.